Saturday, December 13, 2014

 Here is the new way to mine coal today......

-Here is about an hours worth of coal mining songs with some pretty good photos.
+Here is a coal mining song with some pretty good photos.
 Why I'm a fan of coal miners ....not so much coal!

 That's my post for coal.
 End of story.